haproxy/haproxy/doc/lua-api/index.rst

   **context**: body, init, task, action, sample-fetch, converter

-  This fucntion sends a log.
+  This function sends a log.
 The log is sent, according with the HAProxy configuration file, on the default syslog server if it is configured and on the stderr if it is allowed.